najamelan/async_executors/README.md

 All wrappers also implement `Clone`, `Debug` and the zero sized ones also `Copy`.
 You can express you will need to clone in your API: `impl Spawn + Clone`.

+Note that you should never use `block_on` inside async contexts.
+Some backends we use like _tokio_ and `RemoteHandle` from _futures_ use `catch_unwind`, so try to keep futures unwind safe.

 #### Spawning with handles

 You can use the `SpawnHandle` and `LocalSpawnHandle` traits as bounds for obtaining join handles.
-They can't be stored however as they aren't object safe.
-So either you make the data structure that needs to store them generic, or you need to revert to the object safe versions (`SpawnHandleOs` and `LocalSpawnHandleOs`) which imply you have to specify the output type and futures will have to be boxed an extra time.

 ##### Example